 - Something might be in the shot that doesn’t belong.
 (Power cords especially.)

 Even quick, unedited snapshots won’t give you a good color read.
-Cell phone images are the worst, because the camera assumes that the scene has an equal amount of lights and darks, so if you’re photographing a mostly-white interior, the image will be automatically darkened by the camera to show more of a mid-range.
+Cell phone images are the worst, because the camera assumes that the scene has an equal amount of lights and darks, so if you’re photographing a mostly-white interior, the image will automatically get darkened by the camera to show more of a mid-range image.
 Unedited photos are fine for your kid’s soccer game, but if you’re showing off a room you just designed or a kitchen you just painted, some editing is required, especially in brightness and color rendition.

 Here are some examples from our own projects, so you can see the dilemma of relying on photos alone when picking paint color.

 Sometimes, you’ll see a paint color photographed in two different spaces, and the color looks very different in each one.
-In these two kitchens, the paint color on both of the islands is Benjamin Moore “Hale Navy“.
+In these two kitchens, the paint color on both of the islands is Benjamin Moore’s “Hale Navy“.

 Which is more accurate?
 Which gives you an idea of what color to use in your own kitchen?

-Think of online photos as the “bio” of the colors used.
+Remember – online photos are not the best way to judge color, especially when selecting paint for your home!
+You need to sample the colors in your own space.
+For a corny analogy, think of online photos as the “dating profile bio” of the colors used.
 Just like actual dating profiles, online photos are meant to show the space to its best advantage.
 Unless you bring that color home, so to speak, you won’t know how it looks in your space.
-You’ve gotta evaluate that candidate in your own house.
+You’ve got to evaluate that candidate in your own house.

 Take a look at these two photos of the same space, both taken on different days but in natural light: